[Exclusive] EU report on Turkey includes possible tourism sanctions

 The "situation began to change towards year-end", the EU report said, when Erdoğan stopped violating Greek and Cypriot waters and showed a "calmer, more constructive attitude on various issues".

-But the detente was "fragile" and the EU needed "more time to judge whether it is sustainable and credible".
+But the detente was "fragile" and the EU needed "more time to judge whether it is ... credible".

 Erdoğan's faces